Easy to use graphical ARM simulator

-# emerge -av crossdev # echo "PORDIR_OVERLAY=/usr/local/portage" >> /etc/portage/make.conf # crossdev --target arm --ov-output /usr/local/portage
+# emerge -av crossdev # echo "PORTDIR_OVERLAY=/usr/local/portage" >> /etc/portage/make.conf # crossdev --target arm --ov-output /usr/local/portage

-Once a new GNU Gcc toolchain targeting the ARM platform is installed, please configure QtARMSim to point the ARMSim Gcc Compiler option to the new ‘arm-none-eabi-gcc’ command.
+Once a new GNU GCC Arm toolchain is installed, please configure the ARMSim Gcc Compiler QtARMSim option to point to the new arm-none-eabi-gcc executable.

-$ sudo pip3 install --upgrade qtarmsim
+$ sudo pip3 install --upgrade QtARMSim

-sudo pip3 install --upgrade qtarmsim
+sudo -H pip3 install --upgrade QtARMSim

 To uninstall QtARMSim on GNU/Linux, execute the following command: